bj-rutledge/CRUD-API-Example/README.md

 - `taxable` (Boolean): Indicates if the customer is taxable.
   - Type: Boolean
   - Required: Yes
-- `orders` (Array of Order): An array of Order objects associated with the customer.
+- `orders` (Array of Number): An array of order numbers associated with the customer.
+Orders will be stored seperatly.

-## Data Schema and Models

 ### Employee Schema